Title IV-E Education for Public Child Welfare

 - Be eligible for field instruction and accept a placement in a local Department of Social Services;

 - Have a valid driver's license and reliable transportation;

 - Be authorized to work in the United States;

 - Plan to remain in Maryland after graduation from the University;

 - Agree to seek and accept employment with the Maryland Department of Human Services after graduation.
 Students incur an employment obligation of 13 months for each academic year (fall/spring semesters) of participation.
-Students who do not fulfill the employment obligation must repay their Title IV-E stipend within 90 days of graduation or withdrawal from the program.
-Students who withdraw from the Title IV-E program, prior to completing the two consecutive semester internship, must repay their Title IV-E stipend within 90 days of their notification of withdrawal or at the end of the semester that they received a Title IV-E stipend, whichever comes first.
+Students who do not fulfill the employment obligation or any requirement outlined in their Title IV-E Stipend Agreement, must repay the full amount of financial stipends received.

 This program is competitive and the number of stipends is limited.